FrontFundr Financial Services Inc. (dba. FrontFundr and SMV Capital Markets)

 As an exempt market dealer, FrontFundr can trade and underwrite exempt market securities.
 Exempt market securities are risky investments and you could lose all the money you invest in such securities.

-Many exempt products are not as liquid as publicly-traded securities and you may be restricted in your ability to sell or transfer these securities; and
+- Many exempt products are not as liquid as publicly-traded securities and you may be restricted in your ability to sell or transfer these securities, if at all; and

 The risks highlighted above are not conclusive.
 Risk disclosures specific for each offering are reviewed by FFS and are presented within the offering memorandum or other offering documents for the issuance.
 Offering documents and the risks associated with the securities of an issuer contained therein should be reviewed thoroughly by an investor or an investor’s professional advisors before making an investment.